Alfresco/docs-alfresco/digital-workspace/latest/develop/developadfapp.md

 title: Developing ADF based applications
 ---

-In this section, you are going to learn how to develop a custom ADF based application.
-Once made you can can start adding features, behaviors, and customizations.
-The creation of this basic ADF-based application is possible through the scaffolding tool called Yeoman.
-This means in a small amount of time you can create a working ADF based application in your development environment.
+Create a simple Application Development Framework (ADF) based application using the Yeoman scaffolding tool.
+In the extention mechanism section, continue development by adding features, behaviors, and customizations.

 ## Create an ADF based application using the Yeoman Generator

 You may consider adopting an ADF-based application in case you want to benefit from the ADF services and visual components provided by the framework.
 The [Alfresco Yeoman ADF Generator App](https://github.com/Alfresco/generator-alfresco-adf-app) used for this purpose is available for free as an Open Source project on GitHub.

 Below you can find the available tutorials on the most common and requested tasks about developing ADF based applications.
-To debug, test, or troubleshoot, visit the link in the [Resources](#resources) section.
+To debug, test, or troubleshoot, visit the [introduction documentation](https://docs.alfresco.com/digital-workspace/latest/develop/introduction).

 ### Prerequisites and the requirements

-The first thing to do is to check the prerequisites and the requirements to run the front-end application directly into a development environment.
+The first thing to do is to [check the prerequisites and the requirements](digital-workspace\latest\develop\index.md) to run the front-end application directly into a development environment.

-* Alfresco Content Services (ACS) Enterprise edition up and running (identify the URL that will be required as configuration).

-* The latest Long-Time Support (LTS) version of NodeJs.

-* A recent (and supported) version of a browser.

 All the Angular development is done using the Typescript language.
 With this in mind, it is highly suggested to adopt a good text editor to help you in this task.
 We recommend Visual Studio Code, a free, lightweight, and powerful tool from Microsoft that works well with Angular development.